FAC9/hapi-places/README.md

 # User Stories

+Our site is for digital nomads looking for their new dream country based on multiple selection criteria.

 As a user;
 - When I first navigate to the site I am presented with information about a random city.
 When I refresh the page, I am presented with information about a new random city.
 - At the top of the page I should see an image of the random city.